 Covering Up Your Grey Hair – Things to Think About

 It happens.
-One morning you wake up feeling like the world is your oyster, and while you are getting ready in the mirror, you see it.
-That wildly untamable, wiry grey hair that has seemed to pop up almost over night.
-(Or did it!)
-Then, the careful examination begins and you realized that scattered throughout your once youthful head is an entire crop of grey hairs.
-Suddenly, your day is ruined – and you begin thinking about wearing a hat, a scarf or even a bandana to try and cover up the fact that yes, you TOO, have become a victim of aging.
+One morning you wake up feeling like the world is your oyster, and while you’re getting ready in the mirror, you see it—that wildly untamable, wiry grey hair that seems to have popped up almost overnight.
+(Or did it?)
+Then the careful examination begins, and you realize that scattered throughout your once-youthful head is an entire crop of grey hairs.
+Suddenly, your day is ruined, and you begin thinking about wearing a hat, a scarf, or even a bandana to try and cover up the fact that yes, you TOO have become a victim of aging.
 Suddenly, the world stinks of a rotten oyster smell.

-This ‘life event’ is one that faces everyone at some point.
-While many people may embrace the new grey hairs feeling that it is just life experienced exemplified, others will frantically begin the process of covering up their grey hairs.
+This ‘life event’ is one that everyone faces at some point.
+While many people may embrace the new grey hairs, feeling that they are simply a sign of life experience, others will frantically begin the process of covering them up.

 First, a little science lesson.
-Grey hairs begin to start randomly appearing – mostly around the forehead and temples when your body stops producing melanin.
-The normal aging process causes your body to discontinue the production of melanin, which is responsible for your hair color.
-Then, as hair follicles fall out and become replaced with ‘melanin-less’ hair – the hair appears grey in color.
-As your body depletes more and more of melanin, the hair will get greyer – and eventually white.
-Additionally, the lack of melanin in the cells that produce your hair follicles is also the underlying reason why grey hairs are so wiry, course and dry.
+Grey hairs begin to appear—mostly around the forehead and temples—when your body stops producing melanin.
+The normal aging process causes your body to discontinue melanin production, which is responsible for your hair color.
+Then, as hair follicles fall out and are replaced with ‘melanin-less’ hair, the strands appear grey in color.
+As your body produces less and less melanin, the hair gets greyer—and eventually white.
+Additionally, the lack of melanin in the cells that produce hair follicles is also the reason grey hairs are so wiry, coarse, and dry.

-Twenty years ago, only 18% of men and women saw what could be considered the first sign of middle age, before the age of 30.
-According to John Frieda, hair care expert – today, grey hair is becoming commonplace for both men women in just the second decade of life.
-In fact, recent research from Science Daily indicates that around 83% of the population will find their first grey hair before they turn 30.
-While many people have long believed that early graying is sign of stress, science does not support this theory and blames it more on genetics and environmental conditions that damage the cells rather than anything else.
-That being said, there is some research that shows a deficiency in Vitamin B can cause early graying, and when rectified can actually slow the process of graying.
+Twenty years ago, only 18% of men and women noticed what could be considered the first sign of middle age before the age of 30.
+According to hair care expert John Frieda, today grey hair is becoming commonplace for both men and women in just the second decade of life.
+In fact, recent research from Science Daily indicates that around 83% of the population will find their first grey hair before turning 30.
+While many have long believed that early graying is a sign of stress, science does not support this theory.
+Instead, it blames genetics and environmental conditions that damage the cells.
+That said, some research shows a deficiency in Vitamin B can cause early graying, and when corrected, may actually slow the process.
 (Take your B multivitamins!)

-Around 8 out of every 10 women who have grey hair begin using artificial methods to color up the grey.
-And while salon giant L’Oreal is working on natural shampoos and/or food supplements to replace the melanin in hair to prevent or discontinue graying, most women are simply resorting to coloring the hair.
-The problem is grey hairs tend to have a Teflon type resistance to hair color, which means that you can become a slave to the bottle every 5-6 weeks with an all over color.
+Around 8 out of every 10 women with grey hair use artificial methods to cover it.
+And while salon giant L’Oréal is working on natural shampoos and food supplements to replace melanin in hair and prevent graying, most women are still turning to hair dye.
+The problem?
+Grey hairs tend to have a Teflon-like resistance to hair color, meaning you can become a slave to the bottle every 5–6 weeks with an all-over color.

-There are also some natural, chemical free ways to cover up grey at home.
-Before you try any of these, you might want to spot check an inconspicuous strand of hair.
-If you have lighter hair, then using a simple henna rinse may work well to brighten up the greys and give them more color.
-You can use the henna all over your head so that the color is even.
-Often, you can find natural Henna rinses and colors in beauty supply shops, although herbal experts say that boiling the herb and using the leftover water will work just as well.
-For those with darker hair, boiling teas or even coffee, mixed with rosemary and tea tree oil can help to revive the natural color of your hair to its brunette state.
+There are also some natural, chemical-free ways to cover grey hair at home.
+Before trying any of them, you should spot-check an inconspicuous strand.
+If you have lighter hair, a simple henna rinse may work well to brighten and color the greys.
+You can apply the henna all over to achieve a uniform tone.
+Natural henna rinses and dyes are often available at beauty supply shops, although herbal experts suggest that boiling the herb and using the remaining water works just as well.
+For those with darker hair, boiling teas or coffee mixed with rosemary and tea tree oil can help revive the natural brunette tone.

-In the end, whether to allow the grey to transition in or not, is up to you.
-Many women end up coloring their hair for the rest of their lives in an effort to keep a youthful appearance.
-Others, embrace the grey and wear it more with pride than shame.
+In the end, whether or not you allow the grey to transition in is entirely up to you.
+Many women color their hair for the rest of their lives in an effort to maintain a youthful appearance.
+Others embrace the grey, wearing it with pride rather than shame.
 Eventually, everyone will get grey hair.
-The sheer terror that many women feel when they see the first grey hair is indicative that we live in a culture that does not regard women as beautiful unless they fit into one tiny, 25 year old mold.
-Yet, no one – not even YOU stays 21 forever.
+The sheer terror many women feel when they spot their first grey strand reflects a culture that often doesn’t regard women as beautiful unless they fit into a narrow, 25-year-old mold.
+But no one—not even YOU—stays 21 forever.

 Believe it or not, women are NOT the only ones worrying about grey hairs these days.
-Even though salt and pepper hair is often deemed sexy in a man, the hair color for men hair industry is a booming billion-dollar industry.
+Even though salt-and-pepper hair is often considered sexy on men, the hair color industry for men is a booming, billion-dollar business.

-Will you be, or are you covering your grey?
-Or will you wear the grey hair as if it is a crown of glory you have earned from life experience?
+Will you be—or are you already—covering your grey?
+Or will you wear your grey hair as a crown of glory, earned from a life well lived?

 Facebook